 - Bread Recipes Weekly

 Next find out if these URLs are available.
-Visit Yahoo Small Business to do a free check on these domains.
+Visit Godaddy or any other domain name retailer to do a free check on these domains.
 A quick check while writing this story found that www.breadrecipesweekly.com URL is available.
 I would pick this URL since “bread recipes” ranked very high in searches.

 Get Your E-zine Online